elijahgagne/blog/content/posts/website-hosting.md

 ![github-new](/website-hosting/github-new.png)

-Then name your repository, in this case I chose `blog` and set whether it is public or private.
+Then name your repository.
+In this case I chose `blog` and set whether it is public or private.

 ![github-name-repo](/website-hosting/github-name-repo.png)